alexbacanu/recommen.do/README.md

 ## Demo

-I made a demo account that you can use for Hackathon:
+I made a demo account that you can use for the Hackathon:

-`username: hey@appwrite.hackathon`
+- Username: `hey@appwrite.hackathon`

-`password: 4U2yrpFD3Q`
+- Password: `4U2yrpFD3Q`

 Check out the live demo of recommen.do at [recommen.do](recommendo.vercel.app/)